Improving Pastured Broiler Operations for Chickens and Farmers: Automating Feed Systems on Mobile Pasture Coops and Sharing the Results

 Most pastured poultry farmers use one of two basic approaches for housing their birds on pasture.
 The chicken tractor first popularized by Joel Salatin or some version of a greenhouse made mobile.
 The chicken tractors must be picked up and moved by hand daily, fed and watered manually, and can typically house about 80-100 birds per tractor.
 They are better suited to homesteading than any sort of scaled production model.
 With increased demand for pastured poultry in recent years, several companies began supplying mobile hoop house kits targeted at pastured poultry growers.
 While these structures can be pulled with a truck or tractor and house more birds, thus offering labor savings, the kits are expensive and still require additional materials and time to build.

-Over the course of the last year, Perdue Farms acquired and began expanding PastureBird, a large, pasture-based chicken operation in California.
+In the last two years, Perdue Farms acquired and began expanding PastureBird, a large, pasture-based chicken operation in California, and recently expanded into Georgia.
 They have begun to significantly expand their pasture-raised product line (see press release) and have put funds toward pasture structure innovation.
 PastureBird recently launched its first fully robotic, solar powered mobile pasture coops.
 A company named Ukko Robotics is working to bring their version of a robotic coop to market called the ROVA Barn, but its current base model price for a coop that can house up to 500 birds is $27,000.
 As indicated in a recent article in the American Pastured Poultry Producers Association’s bi-monthly journal, Grit, “there’s a technological push in the pastured poultry space,” but the biggest concern in his discussions with farmers is the price (Badger, 22).

-The opportunity is the middle ground between labor intensive and expensive approaches currently available to small farmers and a fully robotic pasture coop that is entirely out of reach.
-There is room for improvement that is affordable, reduces labor stress, grows out better birds, fits more land applications, and is more accessible to farmers.
+When conceptualizing this project, we saw the opportunity as the middle ground between labor intensive and expensive approaches currently available to small farmers and a fully robotic pasture coop that is entirely out of reach.
+There was—and is—room for improvement that is affordable, reduces labor stress, grows out better birds, fits more land applications, and is more accessible to farmers.

-We plan to design a prototype for a fully mobile coop that can include grain storage, automatic feeding, and on-demand water.
-We want to bring the plans and the prototype to other farmers to begin a conversation to test and improve on our ideas.
-We plan to document the development of the prototype and share on social media channels, including building plans, materials lists, and lessons learned.
-We hope to create an open-source discussion with other farmers to build and improve on our efforts, ultimately leading to a lower cost, automated mobile coop that incorporates multiple strategies and addresses differences in skills, resources, and farm terrain.
+Our plan was to design a prototype for a fully mobile coop that can include grain storage, automatic feeding, and on-demand water.
+We sought to bring the plans and the prototype to other farmers to begin a conversation to test and improve on our ideas.
+We documented the development of the prototype, and ultimately shared our experience on social media channels, including building plans, materials, and lessons learned.
+We hope what we created leads to an open-source discussion with other farmers to build and improve on our efforts, ultimately leading to a lower cost, automated mobile coop that incorporates multiple strategies and addresses differences in skills, resources, and farm terrain.

 A successful prototype and a network that can build and improve on it could help alleviate labor stress, improve productivity by enabling farmers to grow more birds with greater efficiency, increase income and return on farm infrastructure investment and improve the quality of life for farmers and their employees by streamlining labor burdens.